 Change screen resolution: Head to Settings > Display > Display size, then move the slider along the bottom of the screen until the icons and text are the size that you want them to be.

-Swap recent/back order: By default, the left button is the back button, and the right button is the recent apps button.
+Swap recent/back order: By default - when using the traditional navigation mode - the left button is the back button, and the right button is the recent apps button.
 If you’re more accustomed to having them the other way around, you can switch those.
-Just toggle the “Swap buttons” option in the same settings Buttons menu.
+Just toggle the “Swap buttons” option in the "Navigation bar customisation" menu.

-You can customise the Do Not Disturb option by heading to Settings > Alert slider.
+You can customise the Do Not Disturb option by heading to Settings > Buttons & gestures > Alert slider.
 Here you can allow alerts from certain contacts to get through.